 8. RECRUITMENT AND DISCLOSURE AND BARRING SERVICE (DBS) CHECKS

-8.1 An enhanced DBS check will be undertaken when recruiting to the roles of Porter, Admissions Tutor, Schools Liaison Officer, Chaplain, Director of Music, Girls’ Choir Administrator and Nurse (when employed by the College).
+8.1 Standardly, a DBS check will be undertaken when recruiting to the roles of Porter, Admissions Tutor, Schools Liaison Officer, Chaplain, Director of Music, Girls’ Choir Administrator and member of the Wellbeing team (when employed by the College).

-8.2 The College will undertake additional pre-employment checks where necessary as part of its safeguarding duty, including checking the accreditation of anyone employed by the College as a healthcare or psychotherapy professional such as a Counsellor or Nurse.
+8.2 The College will undertake additional pre-employment checks where necessary as part of its safeguarding duty, including checking the accreditation of anyone employed by the College as a healthcare or psychotherapy professional such as a Counsellor or member of the College's Wellbeing team.
 References from recent previous employers will also be sought.

 8.3 It is the responsibility of the Head of Department to: